bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-product.md

 Returns `True` if license is of Term type

+# user count of &lt;bes product&gt; : integer

+Returns the number of User licenses for the specified licensed BES product.

 # windows server count of &lt;bes product&gt; : integer

 Returns the number of Windows Servers licensed for the specified product.